 5.1 Importance classification of user nodes

-Water demands for daily operation function of user nodes were calculated according to the land type method in section 2.
-Land types in the service area of the pipeline network provided by the overall urban planning, are shown in Fig. 11.
-Service areas of user nodes divided by thiessen polygons are also presented in Fig. 11.
-Planning water treatment plants R-3 and R-4 are located outside the service area of the WDS network, and are not included in Fig. 11.
-In order to show the network topology clearly, locations of nodes and lengths of pipelines are not shown proportionally in Fig. 10.
-However, in Fig. 11, the locations of user nodes are shown by their geography coordinates to calculate water demands of user nodes in their service areas, the areas of lands are also shown proportionally.
-Parameters ni, Aij and mi of user nodes used to calculate post-earthquake water demands (expression (1)) were determined according geography information in Fig. 11, the standard daily unit demand qj of different land types are shown in Table 5 according to Chinese code for urban water supply engineering planning (1998).
-Daily water demands of user nodes for normal operation function were calculated by those values, demands in residential lands were classified as household demand, demands in public service lands, special spaces and municipal lands were classified as public service demand, demands in industrial lands and warehouse lands were classified as industrial demand, demands in the other lands in Fig. 11 were treated as other kinds of demand.
+The water demands for the daily operation of user nodes were calculated according to the land type method in section 2.
+Land types in the service area of the pipeline network, provided by the overall urban planning, are shown in Fig. 11.
+The service areas of the user nodes divided by Thiessen polygons are also presented in Fig. 11.
+Planned water treatment plants R-3 and R-4 are located outside the service area of the WDS network, so are not included in Fig. 11.
+To show the network topology clearly, locations of the nodes and lengths of the pipelines are not shown proportionally in Fig. 10.
+However, in Fig. 11, the locations of the user nodes are shown by their geographical coordinates to calculate the water demands of user nodes in their service areas, and the areas of lands are also shown proportionally.
+Parameters ni, Aij and mi of the user nodes used to calculate the post-earthquake water demands (expression (1)) were determined according to geographical information in Fig. 11, and the standard daily unit demands qj of different land types are shown in Table 5 according to the Chinese code for urban water supply engineering planning (1998).
+The daily water demands of user nodes for normal operation were calculated by those values; demands in residential lands were classified as household demand, demands in public service lands, special spaces and municipal lands were classified as public service demand, demands in industrial lands and warehouse lands were classified as industrial demand, and demands in the other lands in Fig. 11 were treated as other types of demand.